jeffwitz/Libusb-UVC/README.md

 ## Roadmap / To Do

-- **Compressed payload support (H.264/H.265/AV1/VP8):** today the library focuses on uncompressed and MJPEG streams; adding decoders and payload negotiation for the modern compressed formats will require parsing their specific payload headers and, in many cases, reverse engineering device behaviour.
+- **Compressed payload support (H.264/H.265/AV1/VP8):** the toolkit still focuses on uncompressed and MJPEG streams; adding the modern codecs means parsing their payload headers, negotiating format-specific controls, and integrating decoders.
-- **UVC still image capture:** initial Method 1 support is available, but broader hardware coverage (compression indices, multi-sensor setups, error handling) still requires work and reverse engineering.
+- **Still-image pipeline hardening:** Method 1 and Method 2 negotiation work, but we still need per-device quirks for multi-sensor rigs, vendor compression indices, and bulk-only endpoints so captures succeed without manual tweaking.
 - **Control coverage & vendor quirks:** even when a control is advertised (for example an IR torch selector), firmwares often expect vendor-specific messages.
 Mapping them reliably demands per-device investigation or reverse engineering before they can become first-class features in the toolkit.

 ## 3. Troubleshooting